 Day 3.
 Mackinaw City to Trout Lake, 45 miles

 Utilizing the Mackinac Bridge Authority’s shuttle service, we’ll be motored over to the Upper Peninsula across the third-longest suspension bridge in the world and the longest in the Western Hemisphere.
 This engineering marvel boasts a total suspension of 8,614 feet, while the length of the entire bridge is five miles.
-Tonight we’ll stay at the Trout Lake Resort, where the cabins front Big Trout Lake.
-Despite the lake’s name, you have the option of spending the waning hours of daylight fishing for perch, walleye, pike, and bass — which you can cook up for breakfast the following morning on your cabin’s outdoor grill.
+Tonight we’ll stay at the Trout Lake Resort, where the retro 1960's motel fronts Big Trout Lake.

 Day 4.
 Trout Lake to Paradise, 33 miles

 It’s bike touring at its finest today as we navigate a series of good roads with light traffic.
-We’ll visit one of the gems of the U.P., Tahquamenon Falls State Park, where Longfellow’s Hiawatha built his canoe “by the rushing Tahquamenaw.”
+Emergin from forested roads high above Lake Superior, we'll be treated to our first views of the largest of the Great Lakes and the world's largest freshwater lake (by surface area).
+We will cross the mouth of the Tahquamenon River, where Longfellow’s Hiawatha built his canoe “by the rushing Tahquamenaw.”
 From there we’ll continue on for a few miles to the aptly named town of Paradise on the shores of Whitefish Bay.

 Day 5.
 Layover day in Paradise, 0 miles